Gothic-UnZENity-Project/Gothic-UnZENity/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its GPL-3.0 License.

 ### Becoming a maintainer
+> You'll find our current feature development status at the [Projects](https://github.com/Gothic-UnZENity-Project/Gothic-UnZENity/projects?query=is%3Aopen) page.

 If you want to build Gothic-UnZENity together, then you're encouraged to join our active developer base.
-Feel free to reach out to #JaXt0r on Discord.
+Feel free to grab a ticket you'd like to drive and reach out to #JaXt0r on Discord for further questions.